binhtran432k/movie-preact/README.md

 - Commitlint: Enforces consistent commit message formatting
 - Wouter: A minimalist and efficient router for Preact
 - Clsx: A utility for constructing className strings in a dynamic and conditional manner.
-- Simplebar: A lightweight and customizable scrollbar library for enhancing user interfaces.

 ## Getting Started